bryandanendra/social-media-downloader/README.md

 3. The platform will be detected automatically
 4. Click the download button
 5. Wait for the download process to complete
-6. The file will be saved in the "downloads" folder
+6. The file will be saved in the "downloads" folder.

 ## System Requirements